 Since I have had the best experience with American Express, I’d recommend using them over Chase.
 I don’t have experience with Barclays, Citi or the Discover benefit, although I do have Discover and should investigate!
 Here are the two American Express options:

-- $95 annual fee – Starwood Preferred Guest American Express card (referral) – Earn 25,000 points after making $3,000 in purchases within the first 3 months.
+- $95 annual fee – Marriott Bonvoy Card from American Express (referral) – Earn 75,000 points after making $3,000 in purchases within the first 3 months.